Market Trader information

 We particularly welcome applications to trade in: menswear, fabrics, collectables, art, music and DVDs, T-shirts, sports clothing, bicycle accessories, lighting, toys and locksmiths.

 For details of current stall vacancies at Brigg Market, contact the Markets Team on 01724 297816 or email email@example.com.

-When: Tuesday to Saturday (The Food Court is open from Monday to Saturday)
+When: Tuesday to Saturday (the Food Court is open from Tuesday to Saturday too)

 Where: Two-floor indoor market next to the bus station with a multi-storey car park adjoined offering two hours free parking

 How much: Rates start at £30 per stall

 For details of stall vacancies at St John’s Market or for further information, please contact the Markets Team on 07814162518 or email firstname.lastname@example.org.

 The Market Traders’ Charter [PDF, 887Kb] is an agreement between North Lincolnshire Council and the individual traders at all the markets that we operate across the area.

 The Charter incorporates the rules and regulations and aims to build upon good working relationships between the council and traders.